What is Capital Gains Tax?

 The 50% CGT Discount

 If you are an individual (or trust) and you held the asset for more than 12 months before selling, you only include 50% of the capital gain in your taxable income.
-This is the most significant CGT concession available to Australian investors.
+For most individual investors, this is the main CGT concession worth planning around — it's also what shifts the maths when you're weighing whether to pay off your mortgage or invest.

 |---|---|---|---|